 EMDR works by identifying the key negative experiences that led to your current issues and using evidence-based techniques to give your brain the time and space it needs to do the processing it wasn’t able to do at the time.
 It is much more effective at addressing core issues than talk therapy, and people are often astonished at how powerful and rapid EMDR can be.

 For more information, check out this page on what EMDR sessions look like.
-If you live in Waterloo, Kitchener, or Cambridge and you think EMDR could help you, call or text John at 226-791-5606 or email email@example.com to book an appointment or a free consultation.
+If you live in Waterloo, Kitchener, or Cambridge and you think EMDR could help you, call John at 226-791-5606 or email email@example.com to book an appointment or a free phone consultation.